TX-1: Development

-Though TX-1 uses raster graphics similar to the 1982 release Pole Position, developed by Namco and published by Atari, TX-1 uses a unique surround-style, sit-down three-screen display.
+Though TX-1 uses raster graphics similar to Namco's 1982 game Pole Position, TX-1 uses a unique surround-style, sit-down three-screen display.
 In this design, the primary monitor is mounted directly in front of the steering wheel and secondary monitors, angled at thirty degrees, are mounted both to the left and the right of the primary monitor.
 At the top of the left monitor is a display of the score and the car's current position; at the top of the right monitor is a running total of cars passed during the race.
 A display of stage, speed, and time remaining is at the top of the primary screen.
 The immense size of the cabinet limited the number of arcades which could display this game.

 Reception

 Game Machine listed TX-1 as Japan's top-grossing upright/cockpit arcade cabinet of December 1983.
 TX-1 continued to top the Japanese upright/cockpit arcade charts for six months into 1984, through January, February, March and April up until May.
 It was later Japan's tenth highest-grossing upright/cockpit arcade game during the latter half of 1986.

 Upon release, Computer and Video Games magazine called it "possibly the most sophisticated racing simulation game on the market to date" and said it was "a thrilling game!"